 For the most part, they do achieve this well enough as far as mass-produced look and feel assembly lines go.
 Focus on constant flow of theme regurgitation, slap them out there in large numbers one by one.
 It's not about malleability, it's about a repeat theme-selling business model based on micro-instant-gratification theme by theme.

 The technical and business thought processes seem logical enough, but it doesn't work out the way you might think much of the time.
-It's why, for completely opposite reasons, the NetGen Layout Engine has become such a powerful part of the iTMG toolset.
+It's why, for completely opposite reasons, the layout management engine by Netgen has become such a powerful part of the iTMG toolset.

 The difference in approaches can be summarized fairly simply: when you're building a layout engine, you focus on the ability to morph, to be a tool for building tools as efficiently as possible; one tool to rule them all (all hail Tolkien).
 By contrast, when you build dozens of pre-fab themes, essentially modified individual "clone-forks" of one another, you're focusing on scaling your output, and the number of situations each of out layout themes can deal with out of the box.